 — Gwen Thompkins

-The fifth annual Danny Barker Banjo and Guitar Festival kicks off this week and features five jam-packed days of events and concerts including banjo and guitar clinics on Thursday (Danny’s birthday!) and Friday, followed on Friday by an absolutely star-studded Banjo and Guitar Night Jam at the George and Joyce Wein Jazz and Heritage Center.
-The festival’s final day features a parade through the French Quarter and proclamation of Danny Barker Day at the New Orleans Jazz Museum.
+The sixth annual Danny Barker Banjo and Guitar Festival features five jam-packed days of events and concerts including banjo and guitar clinics on Wednesday and Thursday, with an absolutely star-studded Danny Barker Birthday Bash at Snug Harbor Thursday evening … and much more.
+The festival’s final day features a parade through the French Quarter in celebration of Danny Barker Day.

 Fairview Alumni and Friends — Hear ‘Em Talking To Ya